GAGGIUINO/gaggiuino.github.io/docs/guides/lego-component-build-guide.md

 This is a quick guide on how to best piece together the Gaggiuino mod into the 3D printed housing.
-Lots of images are provided to give you a sense of what a completed STM32 component (Lego) build should look like in the box.
+Lots of images are provided to give you a sense of what a completed STM32 component (Lego) build should look like in the housing.

-## General Install Principles
+## General Install Info

 <details>
 <summary><b>Component prep</b> <i>(Click to expand)</i></summary>